• Home

 Southampton

 A couple of hours from Brighton on the South-Western coast is Southampton, the city from which most UK cruise ships sail.
-While there is lots to keep the typical tourist occupied in Southampton, meanwhile, you can take a short train journey from Southampton to Winchester and explore a side of the UK that really appeal to foreigners.
-With the cobbled streets and beautiful cathedral, it has absolutely everything to offer in terms of things to do and historic scenery.
+While there is a lot to keep the typical tourist occupied in Southampton, you can take a short train journey from Southampton to Winchester and explore a side of the UK that appeals to foreigners.
+With the cobbled streets and beautiful cathedral, it has absolutely everything to offer regarding things to do and historic scenery.

 York

-If you wanted to venture further north, York is a beautiful city that really captures the old time feel of what the city will have been like decades ago.
-From the small, cobbled streets to the beautiful architecture and walls around the perimeter of the city overall, it's a beautiful place swimming in history.
-If you’re lucky enough to visit around December it also boasts one of the most idyllic Christmas markets in Europe.
+If you want to venture further north, York is a beautiful city that captures the old-time feel of what the city will have been like decades ago.
+From the small, cobbled streets to the beautiful architecture and walls around the perimeter of the city overall, it’s a beautiful place swimming in history.
+If you’re lucky enough to visit around December, it also boasts one of Europe’s most idyllic Christmas markets.

 Liverpool